jhu-oose-f24/Team-JobJays/doc/srs.md

 - As a jobseeker, I want to be able to see who views my user profile so I can get a sense of which companies are interested in me.

 ## Non-functional Requirements
-- App interface should user friendly and only need at most 5 minutes to be fully adjusted.
+- The app interface should be user-friendly and only require a maximum of 5 minutes for a new user to fully adjust and navigate.
+This includes completing essential tasks such as registering, editing their profile, and searching for jobs without confusion.
-- The system should be available at all times, meaning a user's experience, regardless of whether they are an employer or jobseeker, should not be hindered at all.
+- The system should be available at all times to ensure that users, whether they are employers or job seekers, do not experience any interruptions in their user experience.
+A downtime of no more than 43 minutes per month (99.9% uptime) will be tolerated, and real-time monitoring will ensure that any issues are identified and addressed quickly.
-- After updating a user profile, the app should take no longer than one week to send tailored notifications based on any new preferences.
-(Notifications will be sent out weekly)
+- After a user updates their profile, the system will take no longer than three days to send tailored notifications based on the new preferences.
+Notifications will be sent out every three days to ensure users stay updated about new opportunities that match their updated criteria.

 ## Software Architecture & Technology Stack
 - The application will be a web app for now, and if time permits, we will try to expand to mobile.
-- In terms of software architecture, we will try to follow a microservices approach.
+- In terms of software architecture, we will try to follow a microservices approach (over HTTP and Kafka).
 - Frontend: Next.js
-- Backend: Java - Spring Boot/ .NET Core
+- Backend: Spring Boot
 - Database: PostgreSQL
-- Dockerization
-- Testing: JUnit, XUnit
-- Github: testing, ci runner
-- CD: AWS, if time allows
+- Authentication: JWT (Spring Security)
+- Notifications: Twilio or SendGrid
+- Containerization: Docker + Docker Compose
+- CI/CD: GitHub Actions or GitLab CI
+- Hosting: AWS EC2 (for apps), AWS S3 (for static files) (if time allows)

 ## Similar Apps
 - LinkedIn.